 Instructions

-- Preheat an oven to 350° F and lightly grease an 9x9 baking dish.
-Set aside to cool.
+- Preheat the oven to 350°F and lightly grease an 9x13 baking dish.

 - Pour into the prepared baking dish.
 Spread out into an even layer.
-Sprinkle the pecan crumb topping in an even layer over the filling.
+Sprinkle over pecan crumb topping in an even layer.
+Cover with foil and bake for 35 minutes.

 Comments